Jun. 01, 2023

 3. Normal sensory nerve conduction velocity across the same segments with demonstrated motor conduction block.

-1. Weakness without objective sensory loss in the distribution of 2 or more named nerves.
+1. Weakness without objective sensory loss in the distribution of two or more named nerves.
 During the initial weeks of symptomatic weakness, the presence of diffuse, symmetric weakness excludes multifocal motor neuropathy.

 2. The presence of either:

 a.
-Probable conduction block in 2 or more motor nerve segments that are not common entrapment sites, or
+Probable conduction block in two or more motor nerve segments that are not common entrapment sites, or

 b.
-Definite conduction block in 1 motor nerve segment and probable conduction block in a different motor nerve segment, neither of which segments are common entrapment sites.
+Definite conduction block in one motor nerve segment and probable conduction block in a different motor nerve segment, neither of which segments are common entrapment sites.

 3. Normal sensory nerve conduction velocity across the same segments with demonstrated motor conduction block, when this segment is technically feasible for study (that is, this is not required for segments proximal to axilla or popliteal fossa).

-4. Normal results for sensory nerve conduction studies on all tested nerves, with a minimum of 3 nerves tested.
+4. Normal results for sensory nerve conduction studies on all tested nerves, with a minimum of three nerves tested.

 5. The absence of each of the following upper motor neuron signs: spastic tone, clonus, extensor plantar response, and pseudobulbar palsy.

-Diagnostic studies that may be completed to rule out other etiologies of diseases presenting in a similar fashion to multifocal motor neuropathy include EMG/NCS (see criteria above); cerebrospinal fluid (protein > 1g/l is not consistent with multifocal motor neuropathy and suggests CIDP or Lewis Sumner syndrome); nerve biopsy; and serum studies, including SPEP/IFE, thyroid function testing, and CK (van Shaik et al 2006).
+Diagnostic studies that may be completed to rule out other etiologies of diseases presenting in a similar fashion to multifocal motor neuropathy include EMG/NCS (see criteria above); cerebrospinal fluid (protein > 1g/l is not consistent with multifocal motor neuropathy and suggests CIDP or Lewis Sumner syndrome); nerve biopsy; and serum studies, including SPEP/IFE, thyroid function testing, and CK.

 Blood/serum studies.
 Routine blood studies are normal in motor neuropathies.
-Estimates of the frequency of increased IgM anti-GM1 antibody titers in patients with motor neuropathy and multifocal conduction block range from 18% to 84% (81).
-A modified technique using an ELISA plate, which covalently links GM1 may increase the sensitivity of the assay (130), though the increase in sensitivity for multifocal motor neuropathy is minimal (23).
+Anti-GM1-antibodies are reported to be elevated in up to 70% of patients with multifocal motor neuropathy with conduction block (165).
+A modified technique using an ELISA plate, which covalently links GM1 may increase the sensitivity of the assay (136), though the increase in sensitivity for multifocal motor neuropathy is minimal (25).
 In most cases, the IgM anti-GM1 antibodies are polyclonal, but in some they are monoclonal, although total serum IgM concentration is often increased.
-In 1 series, 4 of 14 patients with highly elevated IgM anti-GM1 antibody titers were monoclonal, all of which were nonmalignant; the rest were polyclonal (81).
+In a series, 4 of 14 patients with highly elevated IgM anti-GM1 antibody titers were monoclonal, all of which were nonmalignant; the rest were polyclonal (85).

 Conduction block.
-Persistent motor conduction block is 1 feature that unequivocally identifies a patient as having a neuropathy, though its demonstration is full of technical difficulties and challenges.
+Persistent motor conduction block is a feature that unequivocally identifies a patient as having a neuropathy, though its demonstration is full of technical difficulties and challenges.
 Paranodal and internodal demyelination increases the transverse capacitance and reduces the resistance at the internode.
 This increases outward leakage current, increasing the time the internal longitudinal current must flow in order to generate an impulse at the next node of Ranvier.
-If the transverse current leakage is excessive, not enough current may be available to depolarize the next node of Ranvier and the impulse blocks (82; 22).
+If the transverse current leakage is excessive, not enough current may be available to depolarize the next node of Ranvier and the impulse blocks (86; 24).

 Other demyelinating findings.
 Patients with motor neuropathies, diagnosed by the presence of conduction block or elevated titers of anti-GM1 antibodies, frequently exhibit other conduction abnormalities.
-In 9 patients with motor conduction block, the following additional features of demyelination were seen in the same or other nerves; temporal dispersion was seen in 5 patients, slowed motor conduction velocity in 7 patients, and prolonged distal motor latencies in 4 of the patients.
-All had prolonged F waves in at least 1 nerve (32).
-In another study of 16 patients with multifocal motor neuropathy, 9 patients with elevated anti-GM1 antibodies and 5 patients with conduction blocks, 15 patients had other features of demyelination; 5 patients had prolonged distal latencies, 7 patients had abnormal temporal dispersion, 8 patients had prolonged F-waves not explained by distal slowing, and 13 patients had conduction velocity slowing.
-Eight patients had at least 1 nerve with pure axonal features, but had other nerves meeting demyelinating criteria.
-The 1 patient without meeting demyelinating criteria, had a prolonged F wave latency and a 31% drop in the median compound motor action potential area across the forearm.
-In patients treated with intravenous gamma globulin, improvement was observed in two thirds of the patients with conduction blocks, and in two thirds without conduction block (79).
+In nine patients with motor conduction block, the following additional features of demyelination were seen in the same or other nerves; temporal dispersion was seen in five patients, slowed motor conduction velocity in seven patients, and prolonged distal motor latencies in four of the patients.
+All had prolonged F waves in at least one nerve (34).
+In another study of 16 patients with multifocal motor neuropathy, nine patients with elevated anti-GM1 antibodies and five patients with conduction blocks, 15 patients had other features of demyelination; five patients had prolonged distal latencies, seven patients had abnormal temporal dispersion, eight patients had prolonged F-waves not explained by distal slowing, and 13 patients had conduction velocity slowing.
+Eight patients had at least one nerve with pure axonal features but had other nerves meeting demyelinating criteria.
+The one patient without meeting demyelinating criteria, had a prolonged F wave latency and a 31% drop in the median compound motor action potential area across the forearm.
+In patients treated with intravenous gamma globulin, improvement was observed in two thirds of the patients with conduction blocks, and in two thirds without conduction block (83).

 Nerve biopsy.
 There is usually no role for nerve biopsy in the typical evaluation and diagnosis of multifocal motor neuropath.
 In the appropriate clinical scenario, in which vasculitis or amyloid neuropathy are being considered, there may be a role for nerve biopsy to evaluate for these diagnoses; however, they typically have a different clinical presentation and include sensory symptoms and findings.

 Magnetic resonance imaging.
-Some studies have reported T2 hyperintensity or contrast enhancement in MRI of the brachial plexus in patients with multifocal motor neuropathy (170; 168; 160).
+Some studies have reported T2 hyperintensity or contrast enhancement in MRI of the brachial plexus in patients with multifocal motor neuropathy (178; 176; 168).
 Although this finding has not been extensively studied and it is a nonspecific finding also reported in CIDP, it should be known that these radiographic findings are compatible with the clinical diagnosis of multifocal motor neuropathy, and this modality warrants further study as a diagnostic tool.
-In 1 series, asymmetric radiological abnormalities by brachial plexus MRI predominated in multifocal motor neuropathy or Lewis-Sumner syndrome, whereas symmetrical abnormalities were associated with CIDP (71).
-MRI has been demonstrated to show thickening along with altered diffusion in the median and ulnar nerves in multifocal motor neuropathy patients (60).
+In a series, asymmetric radiological abnormalities by brachial plexus MRI predominated in multifocal motor neuropathy or Lewis-Sumner syndrome, whereas symmetrical abnormalities were associated with CIDP (74).
+MRI has been demonstrated to show thickening along with altered diffusion in the median and ulnar nerves in patients with multifocal motor neuropathy (63).

 Subcutaneous immunoglobulin.
 There has been growing evidence that patients maintained on IVIG for multifocal motor neuropathy may be successfully maintained on subcutaneous formulations.
-In 2 case series of IVIG-responsive patients, treatment with subcutaneous IVIG demonstrated overall stable clinical course and well tolerated treatment (46; 61).
-There have since been limited studies of subcutaneous administration of immunoglobulin suggesting preservation or improvement of muscle strength, ability, and quality of life, with fewer systemic side effects and superior cost-effectiveness compared to IVIG therapy (106).
-A meta-analysis of 8 studies totaling 50 patients with multifocal motor neuropathy found no differences in muscle strength outcomes in multifocal motor neuropathy when treated with subcutaneous immunoglobulin compared to IVIG, with a 28% reduction in relative risk of moderate and/or systemic adverse effects (136).
-A prospective open-label study comparing efficacy of IVIG to facilitated subcutaneous immunoglobulin in 18 patients similarly found no significant differences in muscle strength and disability (66).
+In two case series of IVIG-responsive patients, treatment with subcutaneous IVIG demonstrated overall stable clinical course and well tolerated treatment (48; 64).
+There have since been limited studies of subcutaneous administration of immunoglobulin suggesting preservation or improvement of muscle strength, ability, and quality of life, with fewer systemic side effects and superior cost-effectiveness compared to IVIG therapy (111).
+A meta-analysis of eight studies totaling 50 patients with multifocal motor neuropathy found no differences in muscle strength outcomes in multifocal motor neuropathy when treated with subcutaneous immunoglobulin compared to IVIG, with a 28% reduction in relative risk of moderate or systemic adverse effects (143).
+A prospective open-label study comparing efficacy of IVIG to facilitated subcutaneous immunoglobulin in 18 patients similarly found no significant differences in muscle strength and disability (69).
+Other small studies have demonstrated that subcutaneous immunoglobulin is feasible and effective for the long-term maintenance treatment of patients with multifocal motor neuropathy (03; 59).
 Further larger randomized trials must be conducted to better evaluate the safety and efficacy of subcutaneous IVIG.

 A number of other case reports and series have described improvement in multifocal motor neuropathy refractory to IVIG therapy with oral or intravenous cyclophosphamide.
-There are cases of oral cyclophosphamide being added to IVIG, allowing a decrease or cessation of IVIG treatment (111).
-Others have improvement in some patients on chronic IVIG with the addition of intravenous cyclophosphamide (08).
-One patient with refractory multifocal motor neuropathy improved after treatment with high dose intravenous cyclophosphamide without stem cell rescue (21).
-In 1 review of 25 patients with multifocal motor neuropathy, 8 required adjunctive immunotherapy, and in some of these cases, this included cyclophosphamide (98).
+There are cases of oral cyclophosphamide being added to IVIG, allowing a decrease or cessation of IVIG treatment (116).
+Others have improvement in some patients on chronic IVIG with the addition of intravenous cyclophosphamide (09).
+One patient with refractory multifocal motor neuropathy improved after treatment with high dose intravenous cyclophosphamide without stem cell rescue (23).
+In a review of 25 patients with multifocal motor neuropathy, eight required adjunctive immunotherapy, and in some of these cases, this included cyclophosphamide (102).
 Although there are no randomized controlled trials, in those patients for whom additional immunotherapy is required when there is no longer a response to IVIG, cyclophosphamide should be considered.

 Interferon beta 1a.
 Two trials of have examined the use of beta interferon 1a in multifocal motor neuropathy.
-One study demonstrated initial improvement in the first 3 months of treatment and then clinical stabilization (107).
-In another study, 3 of 9 patients treated had improvement (169).
+One study demonstrated initial improvement in the first 3 months of treatment and then clinical stabilization (112).
+In another study, three of nine patients treated had improvement (177).
 These studies are small, and the use of beta interferon 1a in multifocal motor neuropathy remains a question.

 Mycophenolate.
-Although a small initial study demonstrated IVIG dose reductions in patients with multifocal motor neuropathy treated with mycophenolate (14), a more recent randomized controlled trial of mycophenolate versus placebo added to IVIG showed no benefit in terms of IVIG reduction, strength, functional scores, or GM1 IgM titers (134).
+Although a small initial study demonstrated IVIG dose reductions in patients with multifocal motor neuropathy treated with mycophenolate (16), a subsequent randomized controlled trial of mycophenolate versus placebo added to IVIG showed no benefit in terms of IVIG reduction, strength, functional scores, or GM1 IgM titers (140).
 It is possible that a longer or larger study is required to better assess the role of mycophenolate in the treatment of motor neuropathies.

 Robert W Pratt MD